"To Daniel Kidane's quietly impressive new Metamorphosis he brought stature, concentration and a beguiling range of sonorities."

-Daniel Kidane‘s music has been performed extensively across the UK and abroad as well as being broadcast on BBC Radio 3, described by the Financial Times as ‘quietly impressive’ and by The Times as writing music that is ‘tautly constructed’ and ’vibrantly imagined’.
+Daniel Kidane‘s music has been performed extensively across the UK and abroad as well as being broadcast on BBC Radio 3, described by the Financial Times as ‘quietly impressive’ and by The Times as ‘tautly constructed’ and ’vibrantly imagined’.

 Daniel began his musical education at the age of eight when he started playing the violin.
-He first received composition lessons at the Royal College of Music Junior Department and then went on to study privately in St. Petersburg, receiving lessons in composition from Professor Sergey Slonimsky.
-He completed his undergraduate and postgraduate studies at the Royal Northern College of Music under the tutelage of Gary Carpenter and Dr David Horne.
-Currently, he is undertaking a doctoral degree at the Guildhall School of Music and Drama, studying with Julian Anderson.
+He first received composition lessons at the Royal College of Music Junior Department and then went on to study privately in St Petersburg, receiving lessons in composition from Sergey Slonimsky.
+He completed his undergraduate and postgraduate studies at the RNCM under the tutelage of Gary Carpenter and David Horne.
+Currently, he is undertaking a doctoral degree at the Guildhall School of Music and Drama, supervised by Julian Anderson.

 This biography is for information only and should not be reproduced.

 Mahan Esfahani, Recital, Wigmore Hall, London (July 2016)

 The Six Etudes of 30-year-old Daniel Kidane brought us right up to the present, offering textures of great finesse and shards of Ligetian playfulness (even adding an intentionally jarring hotel reception bell to the sixth).

 Harriet Smith, Financial Times

 BBC Philharmonic Orchestra , Bridgewater Hall, Manchester (April 2016)

 Daniel Kidane's Sirens plunged from sonnets 153 to 154 to a pulsating, foot-tapping Mancunian nocturne, topped off with a quesy morning-after.